• Skip to primary navigation

 • 8″ rounded foam wreaths such as {these}

-• Brown burlap – you can buy two yards of fabric such as {this} and cut it into strips or buy a roll like {this} and cut it down the middle.
+• Dark brown burlap – you can buy a yard of burlap fabric such as {this} and cut it into strips or buy a roll of brown burlap ribbon like {this}

-• Whole star anise, which can be found online {here} or locally at Asian grocery stores.
+• Whole star anise pods, which can be found online {here} or locally at Asian grocery stores.
 You can also find star anise at spice stores but you’ll typically pay much more it.

-• Wire edged ribbon for hanging (you can find my favorite sources for ribbon {here})
+• Wire edged ribbon for hanging (see my post on Christmas ribbon for my favorite sources)

 • Hot glue gun such as {this one}